blixyk/blixyk/README.md

 - [Dozby's YouTube Channel](https://www.youtube.com/@Dozby)
 - Discord: ent3i

 --> If you ask, why I use sometimes different random nicknames..
-There are two main reasons.
+There are two main reasons:
 1. The name/nickname was already taken.
 2. I like to work on/learn something without others knowing.